mssola/conventions/files/warnings.md

 **-Wall**, **-Wextra**: use it always since it includes the vast majority of warnings, and all of them are useful.

-**-Wpedantic**: issue all warnings demanded by strict ISO C and ISO C++.
+**-Wpedantic**: issue all the warnings demanded by strict ISO C and ISO C++.
 It also disables some GNU extensions.
 This is ok, because even if clang implemented most of the GNU extensions, we really should try to comply with the ISO as much as possible.
 A pretty simple (and stupid) example of code rejected by this warning is:

 ```cpp
 int a;; // <- double ';'